DenyT17/Titanic/README.md

 * Titanic.py - main file, in which functions are use with appropriate datasets and parameters
 * Function.py - file in which all the necessary functions are defined
+* GUI.py - file contain part of the project responsible for the GUI and finally prediction

 ### Loading, analisis and preprocesing dataset
 In this part I load training and test data from csv files.
 Now i can look at training data and take some info about it.